ovh/docs/pages/web_cloud/email_and_collaborative_solutions/common_email_features/feature_redirections/guide.en-gb.md

 ### Redirection and alias in comparison <a name="diagram"></a>

-Click on the following tabs for a illustrated explanation of how aliases and redirections work.
+Click on the tabs below for an illustrated explanation of how aliases and redirections work.

 - `From` is the sender's address
 - `To` is the address of the recipient